 Types of Passive Transport

-Facilitated diffusion is the passive transportation of ions or molecules across the cell membrane through specific-transmembrane integral proteins.
-The molecules, which are large and insoluble requires a carrier substance for their transportation through the plasma membrane.
+Facilitated diffusion is the passive transportation of ions or molecules across the cell membrane through specific transmembrane integral proteins.
+The molecules, which are large and insoluble require a carrier substance for their transportation through the plasma membrane.
 This process does not require any cellular or external energy.

 Glucose transporter, ion channels and aquaporins are some of the examples of facilitated diffusion.
 The cell membrane is permeable only to a few molecules that are smaller in size and non-polar.
 Therefore, facilitated diffusion with the help of transmembrane proteins is important.